rvedotrc/cfn-delete-stack-helper/README.md

  * shows the current state of each of the stack's resources;
  * highlights which resources are likely to be affected if you proceed (i.e. those resources which have not already been deleted)
+ * checks to see if there any reasons (that it knows of) why those deletions will fail
  * asks if you want to proceed with deletion.

 If confirmed, then it continues: